What Makes Ascendica Different?

 At higher concentrations, some isolated mineral forms are not always well-tolerated¹, which leads many electrolyte products to take a more conservative approach to their mineral dosages.

-"Aren't We Often Told To Limit Salt? "
+"Aren't We Often Told to Limit Salt?"

-Sodium is a highly regulated electrolyte that moves in and out of the body continuously via the kidneys, sweat, and urine, and plays a central role in fluid balance, nerve signaling, muscular function and cellular hydration.
+Sodium is a highly regulated electrolyte that moves in and out of the body continuously via the kidneys, sweat, and urine, playing a central role in fluid balance, nerve signaling, muscular function and cellular hydration.
 While many are advised to limit salt due to concerns regarding fluid retention and cardiovascular health, sodium retention can actually be influenced by a complex web of factors beyond salt intake. physiological elements play a pivotal role in the management of sodium, including:

 Because of these common factors, sodium retention should be considered the result of multiple interacting pathways rather than salt intake alone.
 Sodium requirements can differ substantially depending on factors such as sweat loss, activity level, climate, and overall diet composition.